topspinj/diabetes-ml-workshop/docs/source/index.rst

 - Option 1: Running Jupyter notebook locally
 - Option 2: Running Jupyter notebook via `Google Colab <https://colab.research.google.com/>`_ (recommended)

+For more details on how to get started, check out the 'Getting Started' section.
+All code is stored on Github (see repo `healthcare-ml-workshop <https://github.com/topspinj/healthcare-ml-workshop>`_).

 .. toctree::
    :maxdepth: 1